-Institutional cooperation and governance are crosscutting areas for both related macro-regional strategies (EUSDR and EUSAIR).
+Institutional cooperation and governance are cross-cutting areas for both related macro-regional strategies (EUSDR and EUSAIR).
 EUSDR has a dedicated PA focusing on stepping up institutional capacity and cooperation between macro-regional stakeholders (PA10 under Pillar 4 entitled "Strengthening the Region").
-Under Pillar 3 entitled "Building Prosperity in the Danube Region," PA 9 is dedicated to investment in people and skills - which is aligned with proposed activities, as it is the development of cooperation and learning networks between public administration and stakeholders.
+Under Pillar 3 entitled "Building Prosperity in the Danube Region," PA 9 is dedicated to investment in people and skills - which is aligned with proposed activities as it is the development of cooperation and learning networks between public administration and stakeholders.

-EUSAIR also supports actions for removing the barriers for cross-border investments in Pillar 2 ("Connecting the Region"), and is as such aligned with general activities proposed in the Interreg Programme Slovenia - Croatia to overcome legal and administrative obstacles to enable cross-border cooperation.
+EUSAIR also supports actions for removing the barriers for cross-border investments in Pillar 2 ("Connecting the Region"), and is as such aligned with general activities proposed in the Interreg Programme Slovenia-Croatia to overcome legal and administrative obstacles to enable cross-border cooperation.

 1.2.11.
-Complementarities and synergies with other funding programmes and instruments
+Complementarities and synergies with other funding programmes and principles

 The planned interventions of the cross-border programme should focus primarily on those thematic areas that are important for the border area.
 Projects support cooperation between organizations on both sides of the border.
-The national programmes primarily aim at developments and investments within the country borders while Interreg programmes support projects, which have cross-border effects.
+The national programmes primarily aim at developments and investments within the country borders while Interreg programmes support projects which have cross-border effects.
 Potential overlaps shall be investigated between activities and projects at project level in national and cross-border programmes.

 Challenges and development potentials of the Republic of Croatia are set in the National Development Strategy 2030, and Operational Programme Competitiveness and Cohesion (OPCC), Operational Programme Effective Human Resources (OPEHR) and Integrated Territorial Programme (ITP).
-The OPCC supports various priorities from smarter, greener, connected, social and inclusive Europe.
-The OPEHR addresses human and administrative capacities, and social development.
+The OPCC supports recovery, growth and jobs through innovation, digitalization, digital skills, energy efficiency, renewable energy sources, climate change adaptation, circular economy, sustainable mobility, improvement of social and health services, culture and tourism.
+The OPEHR addresses human and administrative capacities, education, inclusion, employment, and social development.
 ITP focuses on connecting urban and rural parts of Croatia and thus seeks to accelerate the development of peripheral areas.
-In Croatia, for the 2021-2027 period, the National Coordination Committee and Subcommittee for the Coordination of the Participation of the Republic of Croatia in European Territorial Cooperation Programmes and Macro-Regional Strategies of the European Union continue to ensure the overall coordination of the use and monitoring of the implementation, complementarity, and synergy between funds and other instruments of the European Union.
+Besides the European investment funds, the development in the PA is supported by synergies and complementarities with Next Generation EU, EU Solidarity fund, Interreg Programme Hungary-Croatia 2021-2027, Interreg Programme Italy-Croatia 2021-2027 and other EU funding programmes.

-Specific objectives of the Interreg VI-A Slovenia - Croatia Programme are coherent with challenges and development potentials of the Republic of Slovenia, set in the Slovenia's development strategy 2030 (focusing on productivity growth, low carbon circular economy, inclusive social development and intergenerational solidarity and strengthening the development role of the state and its institutions) and with the Partnership Agreement for Slovenia which was at the beginning of March 2022 under informal discussion with the Commission services.
+Specific objectives of the Interreg VI-A Slovenia-Croatia Programme are coherent with challenges and development potentials of the Republic of Slovenia, set in the Slovenia's development strategy 2030 (focusing on productivity growth, low carbon circular economy, inclusive social development and intergenerational solidarity and strengthening the development role of the state and its institutions) and with the Partnership Agreement for Slovenia which is at the beginning of March 2022 in the process of adoption.
 The synergies and complementarities are especially mentioned within the PO2 but additional synergies will be identified in the process of implementation.
+The development in the PA is also supported by cross-border Interreg programmes Slovenia-Austria, Slovenia-Italy and Slovenia-Hungary as well as with transnational programmes and cohesion funds.